 - Turn Instant Pot off.

-- Deglaze with white wine, and stir well to remove any browned bits, allowing the wine to mostly evaporate.
+- Deglaze with white wine (or sherry), and stir well to remove any browned bits, allowing the wine to mostly evaporate.
 Make sure there's no food stuck on the bottom of the pot.

 - Stir in tomatoes, lemon juice, broth, hot sauce, salt and pepper.